Michelle8395/chamasmart/README.md

   - ⚠️Note:Verification code logic is not yet connected to Firestore.
 You can enter any code to proceed during registration for now.

 - 💳 M-Pesa Integration via Daraja API (STK Push for contributions/payments)
-  - ⚠️ Currently under development.** STK push functionality may not work as expected at this stage.
+  - ⚠️ Currently under development.STK push functionality may not work as expected at this stage.

 - 📈 Track contributions, withdrawals, deposits, profits, and fines